The NDIS and this Service Agreement

 · issue regular invoices and statements of the supports delivered to the Participant.

 Like all employees, our workers are paid according to the time they work.
 They set up their calendars to serve you, your schedule and your requirements.
 Unless they have adequate notice, they are unable to reschedule their time and work.
-Therefore, Salt requires at least 24 hours’ notice when there is a need to cancel a rostered and approved support, service or shift.
-If 24 hours is not provided by you, then you agree that Salt is entitled to be paid for the full approved and rostered support, service or shift.
+Therefore, Salt requires at least 2 full business days' notice when there is a need to cancel a rostered and approved support, service or shift.
+If 2 full business days' notice is not provided by you, then you agree that Salt is entitled to be paid for the full approved and rostered support, service or shift.

-The following circumstances do not apply to the 24-hour notice period:
+The following circumstances do not apply to the 2 full business days' notice:

 · Where you require urgent Medical or Hospital treatment;